nramenta/flow/README.md

 ## Macro

-Macros are a great way to make reusable partial templates:
+Macros are a great way to make flexible and reusable partial templates:

     {% macro bolder(text) %}
     <b>{{ text }}</b>